levipatel/music/features/chinese-learning-guide.md

 - Make sure you turn off pinyin and only have the characters showing.
 It will seem impossible at first, but it forces you to start reading characters instead of always relying on the pinyin, and will actually be easier long term.

+- Unlike the neverending torment of Duolingo, once you finish the course, you'll be ready to break free from the app.
+I kept doing the reviews for a while but eventually felt comfortable letting it go.

 ### App: Anki
 - A flashcard app for daily review to help you remember vocabulary.
 It uses spaced repetition, meaning it tests you more often on words you're likely to forget, and less often on words you've already mastered, based on your previous performance.